 |CALL FOR MANUSCRIPTS:

-We invite you to respond to the theme of The Intersection of Literacy and Democracy:
+We invite you to respond to the theme of “What’s Next?
+Embarking Upon a New Decade of English Language Arts” by considering such questions as:

 Submissions will be accepted until Friday, December 27, 2019, via https://digitalcommons.montclair.edu/nj-english-journal/.
 All submissions will be reviewed through a double-blind process by multiple members of the Editorial Board.
 Submissions should not have been previously published or under review elsewhere.
 Manuscripts should follow MLA guidelines for citations.
 All writing should appear in Times New Roman 12 pt. font, and authors’ names and identifying information must be removed from all submissions.
 Send any queries to firstname.lastname@example.org.